Ex. Seismic Refraction Tomography (SRT) Inversion and Interface Delineation#

 ../_images/Ex_SRT_inv_fig_03.png

 This example demonstrated seismic refraction tomography with automated interface extraction for watershed applications.
-Key results include three-layer velocity structure resolution, interface extraction at 1200 and 5000 m/s thresholds, and multi-scale survey comparison.
+Key results include three-layer velocity structure resolution, interface extraction at 1200 and 5000 m/s thresholds, and direct-vs-custom inversion consistency checks.

 The extracted interfaces provide structural constraints for ERT inversions and direct input for hydrogeological models like MODFLOW and ParFlow.